retroriff/supercollider-px/README.md

 - `save`: Saves a chorus
 - `shuffle`: Generates new random seeds
 - `stop`: Stops the Pdef
+- `synthDef`: Browse global synthDefs.
+If a synthDef name is provided, it returns its arguments
 - `trace`: print out the results of the streams

 ### Buf loopers